-The actual instructions for the tabernacle's constructions begins in Exodus 25.
-It begins with; "And the Lord told Moses, "Tell the Israelites to bring me an offering...
+Since the manna sustained the lives of the Israelites in the wilderness, it speaks of His faithfulness to provide and care told Moses, "Tell the Israelites to bring me an offering...
 25:1.
 "Then have them make me a sanctuary for me and I will dwell among them."
 25:8.